 “I voted Democrat.”
 Relief, deep in my belly.
 He pushed the wine glass toward me.

 I had a nice, long chuckle over this … FantaMan has permeated how we judge our romance heroes.
 In this Canadian heart, I’m all right with that.
 It’s a good measuring rod.
-It also give you a good idea of how clever and sly O’Keefe’s humour is, how nicely drawn her characters are, and how much we care for them both as a result.
+It also gives you a good idea of how clever and sly O’Keefe’s humour is, how nicely drawn her characters are, and how much we care for them both as a result.
 The Tycoon kept me reading through the evening and late in the night to its gloriously HEA-ending.
 It’s good to have O’Keefe back.
 Category-length, HP-accoutremented, bold, beautiful, big heroine, a strong, stalwart, loyal, and humble hero, organic-to-the-romance love scenes, and O’Keefe’s penchant for original and startling metaphor, The Tycoon is one of the year’s pure-romance gems.
 With Miss Austen, we say that it is evidence of “a mind lively and at ease,” Emma.

 Molly O’Keefe’s The Tycoon is self-published.
 It was released on July 12th and may be found at your preferred vendor.
 I received an e-ARC from the author.